xiaoqch/mapcrafter/README.md

 ## Supported Minecraft versions

-The current version supports Minecraft versions 1.13 through 1.16.
+The current version supports Minecraft versions 1.18.x.
 Newer versions may partially work.
-For Minecraft 1.12 (or older) please use [Mapcrafter 2.4](https://github.com/mapcrafter/mapcrafter/tree/v.2.4).
+For Minecraft 1.17.x (or older) please use previous version of Mapcrafter.

 ## Features